 As therefore the Lord does nothing without the Father, for says He, "I can of mine own self do nothing," so do ye, neither presbyter, nor deacon, nor layman, do anything without the bishop.
 Nor let anything appear commendable to you which is destitute of his approval.
 For every such thing is sinful, and opposed [to the will of] God.

 Tertullian(c.
 160 – c.
 225 AD), who eventually joined the Montanists, was a prolific early Christian author from Carthage in the Roman province of Africa.
 By this time the presbyters and deacons had become subject to the bishops although in the New Testament the presbyters and bishops were the same thing - the elders of the church.
 See Previous Chapter.
-He wrote (All Emphasis Added]
+He wrote (All Emphasis Added)

 For concluding our brief subject, it remains to put you in mind also of the due observance of giving and receiving baptism.
 Of giving it, the chief priest (who is the bishop) has the right: in the next place, the presbyters and deacons, yet not without the bishop's authority, on account of the honour of the Church, which being preserved, peace is preserved.
 Beside these, even laymen have the right; for what is equally received can be equally given.
 Unless bishops, or priests, or deacons, be on the spot, other disciples are called i.e. to the work.
 The word of the Lord ought not to be hidden by any: in like manner, too, baptism, which is equally God's property, can be administered by all.
 But how much more is the rule of reverence and modesty incumbent on laymen — seeing that these powers belong to their superiors — lest they assume to themselves the specific function of the bishop!
 Emulation of the episcopal office is the mother of schisms.